nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Result should appear within 0.3 seconds after user keys in a command.
 2. **Reliability**
     * Should be able to hold up to 1000 line items in the house without any sluggish performance for typical usage.
+    * Should be able to detect and inform users of duplicate items (i.e. same name, location and expiry date) and prevent users from adding them.
+    * Should be able to detect and inform users of expired items when being added to the inventory.
 3. **Portability**
     * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 4. **Usability**
     * A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster by typing rather than using the mouse.
+    * A user should be able to use all functionalities of the application without needing to use a mouse to navigate.
     * StoreMando should work with or without Internet connection.
+5. **Security**
+    * Users that request to delete any item from the inventory will have that item permanently removed from memory.

 ### Glossary

 * **Mainstream OS**: Windows, Linux, Unix, OS-X
 * **StoreMando**: Name of the application
 * **CLI**: Command Line Interface
 * **GUI**: Graphical User Interface
+* **User**: Any member under the same household
 * **Inventory**: List of all items stored in StoreMando
+* **Tag**: A miscellaneous piece of information that the user associates the item with, that isn't captured by the other fields but is good to have.

 --------------------------------------------------------------------------------------------------------------------